jkeohan/RPG/README.md

  ',/  / /
  ''-  -

-Bruce punches Master Sean!
+Bruce punches Master West!
-Master Sean is at 51 health.
+Master West is at 51 health.
-Master Sean swings hard but you dodge!
+Master West swings hard but you dodge!
      ,.
     \-'_
     / ___/o